Worgav Principalities and Powers

 4. Step 4: Compute the Die Score = BM × f(Contested Mode, Tactical Range, Range Factor).

-5. Step 5: Roll NPD10 and compare the snake score to the fate roll threshold ‘h’.
+5. Step 5: Classify the attempt as normal or foolish (GM call with warning), then roll NPD10 and compare the snake score to the fate roll threshold ‘h’.
 See the dice roll tape in Section 2.3 for an example of fate roll required 5|h.

 6. Step 6: Apply the success or failure effect.
 P5|F indicates a P-chain result that ends in fumble.